ocupop/refed-website/src/_articles/press-release-refed-analysis-uncovers-opportunity-to-reduce-16-million-tons-of-food-waste-in-foodservice-and-restaurant-sectors.md

 summary: >-
-  ReFED collaborated with the four largest foodservice providers, major restaurants, industry trade associations, and more than 60 expert contributors to create the Restaurant and Foodservice Food Waste Action Guide to support businesses in developing and implementing food waste solutions.
+  ReFED collaborated with the four largest foodservice providers, major restaurants, industry trade associations, and more than 60 expert contributors to create the Restaurant and Foodservice Food Waste Action Guides to support businesses in developing and implementing food waste solutions.
 references:
 photo_credit: